Business Risks

 10. HR Risk and Industrial Relations Risk

 JAL Group businesses are dependent on hiring human resources who possess national certificates or other legally required qualifications related to aircraft operation.
-However, due to the considerable amount of time required to acquire these qualifications and skills during the course of their duties, the JAL Group may not be able to hire sufficient human resources when required, which could affect our business performance.
+However, due to the considerable amount of time required to acquire these qualifications and skills during the course of their duties, the JAL Group may not be able to hire sufficient human resources when necessary, which could affect our business performance.

 In addition, many of our employees belong to labor unions, and a collective strike or other labor disputes could affect flight operations.